 Remember to ask yourself, “how will I shut up fear when it tries to keep me here?”

-Take These 3 Essential Steps to Make Positive Change
+3 Essential Steps to Start Making the Change You Want

 Lastly here are the steps I’d take to make change: